HimanshuSharmax/YouTube-Lite/README.md

-# YouTube Lite 🎥 ▶
+# YouTube Lite | Clone Project 🎥 ▶

 YouTube Lite is a simplified clone of YouTube developed using React.js.
 It utilizes the RapidAPI to fetch video details and data.
-This project aims to provide a lightweight alternative to the official YouTube platform with essential features for browsing and watching videos.
+Featuring a custom video player, search functionality, and personalized suggestion pages.

 ## DEPENDENCIES: 🛠️
 YouTube Lite relies on the following dependencies: